ElleZWQ/MMCoA/README.md

 ## Contact

-If you have any questions or feedback, please create an issue on this repository or feel free to contact us at Zhouwanqistu@163.com or baishuanghao@stu.xjtu.edu.cn.
+If you have any questions or feedback, please create an issue on this repository or feel free to contact us at Zhouwanqistu@163.com.

 ## Acknowledgements